Lower Moor

 Open at all times.

-The Dragonfly Cafe is open Wednesdays to Sundays 10am - 4pm.
+The Dragonfly Cafe is operating winter hours and is open Wednesday - Sunday, 10am - 3pm.

 Best time to visit